 As you can see from this closeup, red lipstick would not be the right tone with this look.
 The color I am wearing is Orchid/Cool Berry from Beautycounter here.
 I now wear navy instead of black near my face during daylight hours.

 A wash and wear hairstyle in my natural color means I only need to go to the salon for a trim about every eight weeks.
 I get a professional facial, pedicure, and natural buff manicure about eight times a year.
 I use dental whitening gel in trays (both supplied by my dentist) for an hour about four times a year.
 That’s the extent of my “procedures.”

-Mr. Mickey took these photos on the grounds of the James H. Quillen VA Medical Center in Johnson City, TN.
+Mr. Mickey took these photos on the James H. Quillen VA Medical Center’s grounds in Johnson City, TN.
 Don’t you love the colors of fall?

 The items I show on this blog reflect what I have purchased or received as a gift.
 I do not do product reviews for companies that send me free items or pay me to publish my opinions.
 Referral and affiliate links in my posts may generate a small commission for me at no additional cost to you.